Grants

 Disbursements

-Initial payments can be expected by approximately the fifth to sixth week of the semester.
+Initial payments can be expected by approximately the fifth to sixth week of the Fall and Spring semesters (approximately the third week of the Summer semester).
 Payments will be made weekly throughout the semester.
 Late applicants can expect payment in accordance with receipt and processing of their files.
 Payments are made to the student’s account in order to pay institutional expenses incurred.
 If the disbursed amount exceeds the student’s account balance, the student will receive a disbursement for the credit balance.

 Financial Aid Freeze Dates